-Bottles of Champagne and bouquets of roses at the ready, Valentine’s Day is almost here!
-Got absolutely no idea what you’re going to do to celebrate yet?
-Fear not: we’ve done all the hard work for you and come up with dozens of Valentine’s Day ideas, even while going out is off the table.
+Bottles of Champagne and bouquets of roses at the ready - Valentine’s Day is almost here!
+If you've got no idea what you’re going to do yet, fear not as we’ve come up with a list of Valentine’s Day date ideas, guaranteed to have something for everyone.

-Whether you fully embrace the cheese or want to avoid heart-shaped cringe at all costs, here are 34 unique Valentine’s Day ideas that’ll make this year's celebration feel truly special.
+Whether you fully embrace the cheese or want to avoid heart-shaped cringe at all costs, here are 25 unique Valentine’s date ideas that’ll make this year's celebration feel truly special.
 And don't forget to check out our edit of the best Valentine's day cards as well as a guide to the best Valentine's day messages.

 1. Have a Card-Crafting Contest